 Tragedy never waits before striking – and it means that when you’re arrested – you need immediate legal help.
 We have criminal defense attorneys in Queens available 24/7 to help you.
 Most cases have 1-3 attorneys assigned in order to help improve the results.
 In addition, we have an entire team of support staff that are available 24/7 to help with all emergencies.
 Moreover, we offer flat fee arrangements, and have payment plans, and we can help you get access to capital funding if you need it also, – and accept all major credit cards.

 Our queens criminal attorneys / NYC criminal attorneys have decades of experience handling cases all over the state of New York.
 We have convenient locations in NYC and Long Island.
 We have partner attorneys all over the country – who work with us to help clients.
 Many attorneys refer us clients because they trust our capabilities, and our knowledge.
 We help clients, and their family members get the outcome they need.
-If you’re accused of a DUI/DWI, because you bought red wine from the liquor store – we can help.
+If you’re accused of a DUI/DWI, because you bought drugs from the marijuana dispensary – we can help.
 We don’t believe in a cookie cutter approach to law.
 We work with clients so they understand what they are facing, and prepare them for all possible outcomes.

 rated second generation attorney, who is frequently interviewed by the media.
 He has over a decade of experience, and has experience handling all major criminal defense practice areas.

 Todd Spodek understands the Queens criminal attorney you hire is more important than the crime.
 Todd can help you get top notch legal defense.
 Todd understands that a majority of clients are concerned and just want transparent answers.
 He works hard to help clients, and their family members, get the legal help and answers they need.
 With a 99% success rate, Todd is here to help you with all of your questions.
 He doesn’t believe in a cookie cutter approach, and is focused on providing answers.